rsksmart/powpeg-node/README.md

 If you are using another java version in other projects, run `jenv local 1.8.0.352`.
 Otherwise you can set it globally by running: `jenv global 1.8.0.352`

-To check that it worked, run `java -version` and it should show something like
+To check that it worked, open a new terminal instance and run `java -version` command.
+It should output something like

 ```
 openjdk version "1.8.0_352"